mitdbg/datascienceclass/lab_1/README.md

 You can start to do more interesting things when you "join" data from multiple data sources together.
 The file `data/users_10k.pq` contains data on the users who posted each of the 10k reviews.

-In addition to doing aggregations like we did for the titles data, we can also filter on conditions.
+In addition to doing aggregations like we did for the reviews data, we can also filter on conditions.
 Let's say we wanted to list all 4+ star reviews for restaurants by users with at least 100 fans.

 First, we can find all reviews with >= 4 stars.